oreilly/couchdb-guide/README.md

 <p>The book is called <em>CouchDB: The Definitive Guide</em> and is published by O’Reilly Media under a <a href="http://creativecommons.org/licenses/by/3.0/">free license</a>.

 <p>We believe that community software needs community documentation.
 You can inspect the source code for CouchDB and make improvements to it, and similarly you can inspect the source code for this book and make improvements to it.
 If you want to contribute, please do so!
-Fork it, hack on it, and send back improvements!
+Fork it, hack on it, and send back your changes!
 If you want to support the project, you can do so by <a href="http://oreilly.com/catalog/9780596155902">buying a copy</a> of the book in digital or printed form.

 <h2>Dependencies</h2>